German Ceramic Society: Tasks and activities

 The organization has 15 expert committees and community committees that undertake research projects, often in cooperation with other associations and organizations.
 The prime objective of the projects is the solution of a basic industrial practice, but the groups also undertake theoretical problems concerning all areas of ceramics and related specialist fields.

-Research funding as well as the coordination of the research projects is provided by the autonomous research community of the German Ceramic Society.
+Research funding and the coordination of the research projects is provided by the autonomous research community of the German Ceramic Society.

 Within the association, there are two expert committees that operate independently: The Carbon Task Force, which is also part of the European Carbon Association, and the Ceramic Injection Moulding Expert Group, which was founded in 2008.